Thrinx2716/24K-0017/Theory Assignments/Assign1/problem07.md

 ## *EXPLANATION*

-We take a 7-digit binary number as the input, where each digit represents a segment on a display.
+We will take a 7-digit binary number as the input, where each digit represents a segment on a display.
 Depending on whatever segments are lit, the display will show a specific number (0 to9) which represents the current floor.
 We then map each binary combination of 7 segments to the correct floor number using if-else statements.